SalahZITOUNI/SpaceSense_P_T/README.md

 3. **Prepearing the environment:**

-To prepare the environment to have a back-end compatibility, we need to modify the file requirements.txt to include the necessary libraries so that our program work properly:
+To prepare the environment to have a back-end compatibility, we need to modify the file requirements.txt to include the necessary libraries so that our program work currently:

     ```bash
         torch